Ivan Toms

-Ivan Toms (11 July 1952 – 25 March 2008) was a South African physician, who battled the Apartheid era government as a prominent anti-Apartheid and anti-conscription activist.
+Ivan Peter Toms (11 July 1952 – 25 March 2008) was a South African physician, who battled the Apartheid era government as a prominent anti-Apartheid and anti-conscription activist.
+He opposed conscription by the South African Defence Force, and was a co-founder of the End Conscription Campaign.
+He ran a clinic in the Crossroads shanty town where he was the only physician for 60,000 people.
+He went on a hunger strike in 1985 after the government decided to bulldoze the settlement.
+Toms was also involved with gay rights activism in South Africa and was a founding member of the Lesbians and Gays Against Oppression.
 At the time of his death in 2008, Toms was serving as the Director of Health for the city of Cape Town, South Africa.